simonkowallik/as3ninja/README.md

 ## Disclaimer and Security Note

-AS3 Ninja is not a commercial product and [is not covered by any technical support or SLAs](./docs/SUPPORT.rst).
+AS3 Ninja is not a commercial product and [is not covered by any technical support or SLAs](./docs/support.rst).
 Please read, understand and adhere to the license before use.

-AS3 Ninja's focus is flexibilty in templating and features, it is not harded to run in untrusted environments.
+AS3 Ninja's focus is flexibility in templating and features, it is not hardened to run in un-trusted environments.

 - It comes with a large set of dependencies, all of them might introduce security issues
-- Jinja2 is not using a Sandboxed Environment and the `readfile` filter allows arbitary file includes.
+- Jinja2 is not using a Sandboxed Environment and the `readfile` filter allows arbitrary file includes.
 - The API is unauthenticated

 > **_WARNING:_**  Only use AS3 Ninja in a trusted environment with restricted access and trusted input.